 Submissions of short films for DOK.education are generally exempt from the submission fee.
 We kindly ask you to ignore any machine generated payment requests due to incorrect inputs during registration.

-4. The granting of rights, legal guarantees and exemptions
+4. Granting of rights, legal guarantees and exemptions

-If your film is selected we require press and photo material to be provided promptly.
-By accepting our regulations you commit to making digital material (photos, text and trailer) available to the festival for the purposes of PR and advertising in the programme magazine and on the website during DOK.fest München.
-Likewise, you agree that DOK.fest München can use film extracts of up to three minutes in length within the coverage of the festival, on the website, on the DOK.fest blog and the creation of the accompanying school material.
-DOK.fest München reserves the right to pass on photos and trailers to selected partners for promotion purposes.
+Should your film be selected, we will need press and photo material as soon as possible.
+By accepting the regulations you assure that you will make the material (online download link, DVD, photos, texts, trailers) available to the festival for press work and for promotional purposes in the programme booklet and on the website within the framework of DOK.fest München.
+Likewise, you agree that DOK.fest München may use film excerpts of up to three minutes as part of the festival coverage on the website, on social media and for the creation of the school accompanying material to the film.
+With your consent, you grant DOK.fest München the right to pass on photos as well as trailers to selected partners for promotional purposes.

 6. Screening formats

-If you would like to register a film with us for the very first time, please set up an account.
-If you already have an account, you can log in at any time and register a new film.
-If you have forgotten your password, you can request a new one through our system.
+- If you already have an account, you can log in there at any time and submit a new film.
+In case you have forgotten your password, you can request a new one via our system.

 Dachauer Str.
 116

-For the time being, please do not send any digital photos, trailers or dialogue lists.
+For the time being, please do not send us any digital photos, trailers or transcripts.
 If your film is selected, we will request this material from you.
-We ask for your understanding that screening copies and printed materials cannot be returned.
+We ask for your understanding that print material sent in unfortunately cannot be returned.

-DOK.education invites directors of festival films from the school programme to Munich to attend the screenings and reimburses travel and hotel expenses.
+DOK.education invites directors of festival films from the school programme to the screenings in Munich and reimburses travel and hotel costs.
 DOK.education rewards participation in the school class workshops with an appropriate expense allowance.
-There are no claims for reimbursement of costs, screening fees or any other form of remuneration.
+There are no claims to reimbursement of costs, screening fees or any other form of remuneration.

 9. Validity of the entry conditions

-By completing the registration using the online form you accept the validity of the entry conditions.
-These entry conditions apply to all current film submissions, even when they are not explicitly stipulated once again.
-DOK.fest does not accept any differing conditions, despite any knowledge of them, unless DOK.fest has explicitly accepted their validity in writing.
+By completing the registration using the online form, you accept the validity of the conditions of participation.
+These entry conditions apply to all current film submissions, even if they have not been expressly agreed upon again.
+DOK.fest München does not recognize deviating terms and conditions even if they are known, unless DOK.fest München has expressly agreed to their validity in writing.

 Munich is understood as the place of jurisdiction as far as it is permissible.
 The law of the Federal Republic of Germany applies to the exclusion of conflicting laws.